liam-wiltshire/talks/hackthesystem/content.md

 - Another way to assess is with a risk-impact matrix
 _ Here you assess the probability of a given exploit being used (consider how easy it is and how readily discoverable it is) and the impact
-   - Something that would be difficult to exploit and would (for example) only result in some emails being sent would likely be 'Very Low', whereas the ability to bypass authentication using a query string that gave full admin access to all your customer a would be Critical!
+   - Something that would be difficult to exploit and would (for example) only result in some emails being sent would likely be 'Very Low'
+   - whereas the ability to bypass authentication using a query string that gave full admin access to all your customer a would be Critical!

 ---